 Find a landscaper

-As part of the Water Smart Contractor program, local landscapers participate in water-efficiency training by our conservation experts.
+As part of the Water Smart Landscaper program, local landscapers participate in water-efficiency training by our conservation experts.
 These contractors learn and promote water-saving irrigation and landscape design for homes and businesses.

-To qualify for the Water Smart Contractor program, contractors in the program must:
+To qualify for the Water Smart Landscaper program, contractors in the program must: